In 1989 I was fifteen, and for my birthday I got my first guitar and a year's worth of guitar lessons. Thank you eternally, Mum and Dad, RIP.

 It was my good old pal Stix McFlick who introduced me to this Danish 4-piece wayyyyyy back in the day, and though they never really achieved mainstream success despite slogging away through the oft-mentioned Dark Times, those who know their work will always remember the absolutely brilliant "Sleeping My Day Away" and many others.
 Fun fact: Wikipedia files this album under both genres "Hard rock" and "Cowpunk".
 Great fun.
 Top track: "Sleeping My Day Away"

-I remember saying once upon a time to my guitar bud Pearl Fiasco "you'll never get me into that funk-metal shit".
+I remember saying once upon a time to my guitar bud Pearl Fiasco "you'll never get me into that funk-metal rubbish".
 I was wrong, on a number of counts, and this album is still one of my faves of the period and still gets regular play time.
 Nice big-sounding production, too.
 (BTW I'm really not the only one who still has a soft spot for this album…) Top track: "All Lips N' Hips"

 It's impossible to properly explain the impact this record had at the time.
 Things were so simple – metallers listened to Metallica, Maiden, Slayer and Megadeth and wore black leather jackets, black band t-shirts, big white trainers (for reasons that still escape me) and tight black jeans.
 Rockers listened to Poison, Guns N Roses, Skid Row and even Bon Jovi, and wore glammed up versions of the same uniform (ripped blue jeans, cowboy boots, slightly more colourful t-shirts).
 Then along came Faith No More with not only a complete lack of respect for the dress code (Jim Martin aside, obv – just look at these bastards, will you?) but also a total blurring of the genre lines.
 Yes, I know they had been around for a while before 1989 with previous vocalist Chuck Mosley, but it's undeniable that it was The Real Thing (the band's first release to feature mercurial maniac Mike Patton on vocals) that broke them and guaranteed the band's place in the annals of metal.
 Catchy hooky choruses yet slamming metal riffs?
 Check.
 Undeniably odd metal tunes with screamed threatening lyrics?
 Yep.
 Sombre ballads?
 Yeah, just about.
 Black Sabbath cover?
 Oh yes.
 One of the tightest and funkiest rhythm sections ever to grace a tape reel?
 Aw yeah.
 Verdict: Indispensable.
 (Though I'm still never going to like "Surprise!
 You're Dead!")
 Top track: "Falling to Pieces"